What Is Sniffing Glue?

 How Glue Sniffing Affects the Brain and Body?

-Some of its unwanted short-term effects include:
+Some of the unwanted inhalants' short-term effects include:

 - Headaches